Some Android devices (For instance: Samsung) has the inbuilt option to change fonts.

 If your Android device doesn’t have this inbuilt option, then this guide is for you.

-In this post, we will see 2 simple ways to change fonts on both rooted and non-rooted Android devices.
+In this post, we will see 2 apps to change fonts on both rooted and non-rooted Android devices.
+You can pick the one you prefer.
 Let’s get started.

 Change Fonts on Android